tweepy/tweepy/doc/auth_tutorial.rst

    auth = tweepy.OAuthHandler(consumer_key, consumer_secret)
    auth.set_access_token(key, secret)

-So now that we have our OAuthHandler equiped with an access token, we are ready for business::
+So now that we have our OAuthHandler equipped with an access token, we are ready for business::

    api = tweepy.API(auth)